-The Full Board, at its meeting held on March 20, 2012, considered the above captioned case for Mandatory Full Board Review of the Board Panel Memorandum of Decision filed on February 22, 2011.
+The Full Board, at its meeting on May 21, 2013, considered the above captioned case for Mandatory Full Board Review of the Board Panel Memorandum of Decision, duly filed and served on September 6, 2012.

 Upon review, the Full Board votes to adopt the following findings and conclusions.

 The claim is established for an occupational disease in the nature of asbestosis (pursuant to Workers' Compensation Law § 3), chronic irritative bronchitis, and chronic obstructive pulmonary disorder that became disabling on November 13, 1995.
 In a decision filed on January 31, 1997, the claimant was classified with a permanent partial disability, no compensable lost time was found, and the self-insured employer (SIE) was found to be entitled to reimbursement pursuant to Workers' Compensation Law § 15(8)(ee).

 Claimant settled a third-party action with the SIE's consent for $91,106.50, resulting in a net recovery to claimant of $58,663.89.

 The claimant separated from employment with Consolidated Edison on November 2, 2009, and claimant raising the issue of causally related loss of earnings ensued.